Table of contents

 Australian dwelling values

-• And, of course, as a property investor you can always outperform the average.
+• However, as a property investor you can always outperform the average.

 Rolling Quarterly Change In Dwelling Values